z-aki/z-aki.github.io/docs/rti/posts/bmtc.md

 /// admonition | :material-calendar: 23/05/2025
     type: answer

-1 & 2 From 01.01.2023 till now, the meeting of the Consumer Advisory Committee has not been organized at the head office level of the BMTC and there are no proceedings.
+1\. & 2\.
+From 01.01.2023 till now, the meeting of the Consumer Advisory Committee has not been organized at the head office level of the BMTC and there are no proceedings.

-3 The matter of transgender staff is related to the administrative branch and the application seeking information under the Act, 2005 has been forwarded to the administrative department under Section 6(3).
+3\.
+The matter of transgender staff is related to the administrative branch and the application seeking information under the Act, 2005 has been forwarded to the administrative department under Section 6(3).

 ///

-/// admonition | by the Administrative Department :material-calendar: 19/06/2025
+/// admonition | :material-calendar: 19/06/2025 Administrative Department

-3 No transgender persons have been appointed to any position in the Bangalore Metropolitan Transport Corporation.
+3\.
+No transgender persons have been appointed to any position in the Bangalore Metropolitan Transport Corporation.

 ///